Frequently asked questions (FAQs)

 There are some roles within Volunteer Services where volunteers use arts and crafts to play with children.
 If you are interested, have a look at our list of current volunteer opportunities

 to see if these roles are for you.

 We don't have specific roles available for this, but there are some roles already available where reading to children is part of the job description.
 Have a look at our list of current volunteer opportunities

 to provide one-off volunteering for employees of companies who are supporting the charity through Charity of the Year or commercial fundraising partnerships.
 Please contact our Corporate Partnerships team

 for more information on supporting the charity in this way.

 Unfortunately, we are unable to accommodate groups of school children.
 GOSH is a working hospital with very sick children and young people and large groups can be disruptive.

 Yes!
-GOSH pays out of pocket travel expenses for all volunteers who work the minimum shift of 4 hours.
-We are able to reimburse up the maximum of a zone 6 travel card (approx £16) per day of volunteering.
+GOSH pays out of pocket travel expenses for all volunteers who work the minimum shift of four hours.
+We are able to reimburse up to the maximum of a zone 6 travel card per day of volunteering.

-You will also recieve meal vouchers for when you are working here working for longer than 4 hours.
+You will also receive a meal voucher when you work for longer than four hours.